AdamLearns/AnimalRoyale/README.md

-# MinecraftAnimalRoyale
+## MinecraftAnimalRoyale

 A plug-in for Minecraft for a Twitch-chat-based battle-royale game where sheep fire TNT at each other. 🐑🧨

 Recap video talking about the project here: https://youtu.be/3q9EyGqfuyc

+This code existed on GitLab originally.

-# Where to play
+## Where to play

 There's a single host for the game, then everybody else plays through Twitch chat, _not_ the Minecraft client.
 If you're hosting, then read below about how to build the game.
 If you'd like to play through Twitch chat, then you'll need to find a stream where someone is already hosting it.
 I.e. _I'm_ not hosting it, so it's not like I can just give you a link or IP address here.

-# Building / running
+## Building / running

 1. Install Maven
 1. Install IntelliJ IDEA Community Edition